RedHatInsights/insights-core/insights/parsr/query/README.md

 The value in the first position matches against the name.
 Values after that require any attribute of an entry matching the name query to be equal to them.
-If multiple values come after the name, any attribute must match any of them.
+If multiple values come after the name, any attribute must exactly match any of them.

 This example will get all entries at the top level with a name that starts with "Dir" and an attribute that starts with "/var/www".
 It shows that queries are